smaremanda/add-in-docs/outlook/web-services.md

 ## Example
 <a name="mod_off15_appscope_CallingWebServices_Example"> </a>

-The following example calls  **makeEwsRequestAsync** to use the[GetItem](http://msdn.microsoft.com/en-us/library/e3590b8b-c2a7-4dad-a014-6360197b68e4%28Office.15%29.aspx) operation to get the subject of an item.
+The following example calls  **makeEwsRequestAsync** to use the [GetItem](http://msdn.microsoft.com/en-us/library/e3590b8b-c2a7-4dad-a014-6360197b68e4%28Office.15%29.aspx) operation to get the subject of an item.
 This example includes the following three functions:

 -  `getSubjectRequest` â€” Takes an item ID as input, and returns the XML for the SOAP request to call **GetItem** for the specified item.